Open Burning Regulations

 Per Broward County Code Article IX Rule Revisions Effective 8-20-07

 In Broward County, open burning is regulated under Broward County Code of Ordinances Chapter 27, Article IX and the Florida Administrative Code.
-The Environmental Protection and Growth Management Department (EPGMD), Pollution Prevention Division (PPD) requires notification prior to conducting approved open burning for specific activities.
+The Environmental Protection and Growth Management Department (EPGMD), Environmental Engineering and Permitting Division (EEPD) requires notification prior to conducting approved open burning for specific activities.
 EPGMD notification requirements do not relieve any person from obtaining additional authorizations to conduct open burning from the Florida Division of Forestry, local fire authorities or other applicable regulatory agencies.
 EPGMD requirements may not be construed to allow open burning which violates other laws, rules, regulations or ordinances.

 Allowed and Prohibited Open Burning

 - Municipal, industrial, commercial or essential research project burning

 - An emergency requiring immediate action to protect human health and safety